cannon-zz/allpro88-fx2-soft/README.md

 	$ fxload -t fx2lp -D /dev/bus/usb/001/008 -I build/firmware.ihx

+but using the correct USB device file.
 To write the firmware into the onboard EEPROM, use, for example,

 	$ fxload -t fx2lp -D /dev/bus/usb/001/008 -I build/firmware.ihx -c 0x01 -s Vend_Ax.hex

-In both cases, of course, choose the appropriate USB device file.
+but, again, using the correct USB device file.

 The `Vend_Ax.hex` file can be found in the `fw/` directory.

 NOTE:  the FX2 must detect the presence of the EEPROM at boot or the chip will refuse to write to it.
 It doesn't have to have firmware in it but the EEPROM must be enabled, it must see that the chip is at the expected address.
 It's not possible to power up the FX2 with the EEPROM disabled, then install the jumper and write firmware to the EEPROM.
-That means that because buggy firmware can make the FX2 unresponsive (ask me how I know), if buggy firmware gets into the EEPROM and bricks the board there is no way to fix it using only software on the PC --- it really is bricked.
-You're forced to power up the board with the EEPROM active if you want to write new firmware to it, but you can't if it contains buggy firmware.
-If that happens, you'll need to remove the EEPROM, use the command above to boot the FX2 with firmware in RAM then reprogram or erase the EEPROM using the ALLPRO88.
-It might be possible to boot the FX2 with the EEPROM disabled, with firmware loaded by the PC into RAM as above, and then use the ALLPRO88 to program the EEPROM in circuit.
-DO NOT use the I2C EEPROM programming script in this project, as is, to do that as that will try to apply power to the part.
-Think very carefully about what you're doing if you try this.
+That means that because buggy firmware can make the FX2 unresponsive (ask me how I know), if buggy firmware gets into the EEPROM and bricks the board it's very difficult to fix it using only software on the PC.
+There are tools for doing this floating around on the internet if it happens to you.
+The EEPROM disable jumper doesn't really disable the EEPROM, it just moves it to a different address on the I2C bus where the FX2 isn't looking, so you can boot the FX2 with the EEPROM disabled and upload a custom firmware whose only task is to erase the EEPROM chip at its alternate address.
+After that it can be put back to its proper address and reprogrammed as above.

 ## USB Device Permissions